C4rr13rX/CyberSecurity/README.md

 ```

 The build script emits rich error messages whenever Visual Studio or toolchain prerequisites are missing, so issues can be triaged quickly.
 Generated installers live under `build/` in the `_CPack_Packages` tree and expose a GUI backed by NSIS.

+> **Note**: the NSIS package currently deploys the C++ command-line interface.
+The Ionic/Angular bundle is compiled (see `ui/dist/`) but is not yet wrapped inside the Windows installer—launch `paranoid_av.exe` with the desired arguments (e.g., `paranoid_av.exe --monitor`) from an elevated terminal.

+### Runtime shutdown log

+Every invocation of `paranoid_av.exe` now records its lifecycle under `%PROGRAMDATA%\ParanoidAntivirusSuite\logs\shutdown.log` (or `~/.paranoid_av/logs/shutdown.log` outside Windows).
+The log captures the full command line, runtime duration, and exit code so unexpected exits can be correlated even when the window closes immediately.
+Inspect this file first when troubleshooting operator-side issues.

 ### Paranoid Desktop Console (Ionic + Electron)